EugeneGIS/AGDAbook/README.md

 Welcome!

-This is a temporary draft of a Advanced Geospatial Data Analysis Book based on R Markdown and **bookdown** ([https://eugenegis.github.io/AGDAbook/](https://eugenegis.github.io/AGDAbook/)).
+This is a temporary draft of "Advanced Geospatial Data Analysis", an M.Sc. course at UNIL.

+The book is based on R Markdown and **bookdown** ([https://eugenegis.github.io/AGDAbook/](https://eugenegis.github.io/AGDAbook/)).

 Additional resources: